machingclee/2020-11-11-deep-learning-study/README.md

 Implement LeNet and train it through the mnist dataset of 0-9.

 ### 2020-11-12-MiniVGGNet
 Implement a similified version of VGG Net and trained using CIFAR-10 dataset.
 Added dropout layer, added momentum and nesterov acceleration in SGD.
 Also introduce BatchNormalization to see difference.
-The validation accuracy is about 0.82.

 #### MiniVGGNet_CIFAR10_decay.py
 We introduce learning rate decay per iteration in kwarg of SGD.
 The decay formula is given by:

 ![equation](https://latex.codecogs.com/svg.latex?\alpha_0\times%20\frac{1}{1+\underbrace{\boxed{\frac{\displaystyle%20\alpha_0}{\text{batchSize}}}}_{\text{decay}}%20\times%20\text{iterations}})

+The validation accuracy is about 0.82, its loss, val_loss, accuracy and val_accuracy are plotted in [output/cifar10_minivggnet.png](https://github.com/machingclee/2020-11-11-deep-learning-study/blob/main/2020-11-12-MiniVGGNet/output/cifar10_minivggnet.png).

 #### MiniVGGNet_CIFAR10_lr_scheduler.py
 We also try to introduce a learning rate decay per "epoch" by providing a callback function in kwarg of `model.fit`.
 The decay factor is set to 0.25 to observe what happens when learning decays too quickly, resulting in stagnant decrease in both training and validation loss (see [output/cifar10_lr_decay_f0.25_plot.png](https://github.com/machingclee/2020-11-11-deep-learning-study/blob/main/2020-11-12-MiniVGGNet/output/cifar10_lr_decay_f0.25_plot.png))